asw456/openslat/README.md

 ### Features
 * SaaS implementation or self-contained cross-platform application
-* Java calculation engine
+* Java calculation server, job submission and results access via.
+REST api
 * AngularJS/websocket browser client (best in Chrome)
-* job submission and results access via.
-REST api

 This project brings leading earthquake engineering research to an educational and consulting setting through a simple and flexible user interface coupled to a server-based or local computation engine.
 A local mode is available.